top of page

 @ One Dojo 3005 Sterling Circle, Suite 150

-Download the Senshin no Gyo PDF for complete info on how to prepare for the training session.
+for complete info on how to prepare for this training

 Everyone currently involved in Ki training and in good health is welcome to attend One Dojo's lunar new year celebration event.